ManiYang/ManiCard/README.md

 It can be used to organize notes and visualize relations between them, similar to Obsidian's Canvas view but backed with a graph database.

-Currently it is still in very early phase of development.
+Note that this project is still in very early phase of development.

 ## Screenshots